Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     From the p-System Command Menu:
     zCOMP1A2:       (zero COMP1A2:)
-    . . .
+    Destroy COMP1A2: ? y
+    Duplicate dir ? n
+    Are there 640 blks on the disk ?
+(Y/N) y
+    New vol name ?
+COMP1A2:
+    COMP1A2: correct ? y
+    COMP1A2: zeroed

-    Copy the 1A1 source set (and compile script) from XFER: to COMP1A1:.
-(This will be repeated after putting the 1A2 code set and script on XFER:)
+    Copy the 1A1 source set (and corresponding compile script) from XFER: to COMP1A1:.
+(This will be repeated with
+    COMP1A2: after putting the 1A2 code set and corresponding compile script on XFER:)

     t
     Transfer what file ?
 XFER:?